yii2mod/yii2-comments/README.md

 'modules' => [
     'comment' => [
         'class' => 'yii2mod\comments\Module',
-        // use comment controller event example
-        'controllerMap' => [
+        // also you can use the `afterCreate` event as follows 'controllerMap' => [
             'default' => [
                 'class' => 'yii2mod\comments\controllers\DefaultController',